 By the time Backlash 2005 rolled around, the real story behind the separation between Matt Hardy and Lita had hit the dirt sheets.
-The female legend Lita was getting booed on a weekly basis.
+Divas legend Lita was getting booed on a weekly basis.
 On an episode of Raw, Trish and Lita delivered a controversial in-ring promo, with Lita getting heavily booed despite being a babyface.

-Matt Hardy had been released by WWE in April and was reinstated back months later.
+Matt Hardy was released by WWE in April and was reinstated back months later.
 WWE went on to infuse the real-life issues among the trio to come up with an angle, which is widely regarded as being one of the greatest storylines in WWE history.
 There was real life heat between Matt Hardy and the newly formed couple.
-Lita had already betrayed her on-screen husband, Kane, taking him out of the equation.
+Lita had already betrayed her on-screen husband, Kane, by taking him out of the equation.

-A ladder match on the WWE Homecoming episode of Raw ended with Lita tying up Hardy on the ropes while Edge secured the Money In The Bank briefcase that was hanging above the ring.
+A ladder match on the WWE homecoming episode of Raw ended with Lita tying up Hardy on the ropes while Edge secured the Money In The Bank briefcase that was hanging above the ring.
 As per the stipulation of the match, Matt left for SmackDown and the rivalry came to an end.